myracheng/myracheng.github.io/index.md

 <img class="profile-picture" src="imgs/me.jpg">

  Hi!
 I'm Myra.
 I'm in my final year of undergrad at [Caltech](https://cms.caltech.edu/news?keyword=Myra+Cheng), where I study computer science and history.
-I recently interned at Microsoft Research, where I investigated the implications of algorithmic fairness techniques, and DeepMind, where I studied biases in large language models.
+I worked at Microsoft Research, where I investigated the limitations of algorithmic fairness techniques, and DeepMind, where I studied biases in large language models.
 I also started [TechReach](https://techreach.clubs.caltech.edu/) at Caltech to explore the human and social impacts of technology.

 ## Publications